Part 3 – Previsualization

 When everything is in the proper positions for our location, we add a 3D camera.
 It is positioned to match, as closely as possible, the perspective used in panel 2 of the storyboard.
 You’ll find that you need to re-position objects and/or the camera to accommodate the action, or maybe speech bubbles.

 This video quickly illustrates putting a biped in a pose, creating previz props and a camera.
-You will notice that I used perspective mode to set the angle for the shot.
-I used a shortcut key to create the camera.
+You will notice that I used perspective mode to set the angle for the shot and I used a shortcut key (CTRL + C) to create the camera.

-It is also possible that a storyboard panel doesn’t work as well in your art-style as it did in the sketch.
-It is highly likely that you’ll be tweaking the script, storyboard, previz and final up until you are done.
+You now have a complete Comic Book Previsualization!
+It was a lot of effort, and you made it through it, but the real work is about to begin.
+It’s possible that a storyboard panel doesn’t work as well in your previz as it did in the storyboard.
+It’s highly likely you’ll be tweaking the script, storyboard, previz and final up until you are done.
 I find one piece of the puzzle doesn’t show the big picture as well as these first three steps combined.
-Your previsualization process may be similar to ours or maybe not; whichever one you use, this step is instrumental before starting the final steps.
+Your previsualization process may, or may not be, similar to ours; whichever one you use, this step is instrumental before starting the final steps.

 We will cover final panel output and file prep together in the conclusion blog post How You Can Make a Comic Book: Part 4 – Final Output.

 Thank you for taking the time to read.
-If you liked this post, please pass it on and follow us on social media.
+Please pass it on and follow us on social media.
 We hope to hear from you.